NIKDISSV-Forever/FastDub/README.md

 * Specifying the -ytu-ps argument as non-private may result in processing errors, but this was not observed during testing.

-* Please note that video uploads require a large amount of quota (default has 10,000 per day)
+* Please note that video uploads require a large amount of [quota](https://console.cloud.google.com/iam-admin/quotas) (default has 10,000 per day)

 # Subtitles translate

-### Translate subtitles argument group
+### Translate argument group

 > pip install PyFastDub[TR]